SurajKumar-Git/HabitTracker/README.md

 # HabitTracker
-A web application to Tracker Daily habits.
+A web application to Track Daily habits.

 ## Built using (Tech):
 - Backend